 - 3.1 Performance characteristics. - 3.1.1 Pouch material.
 The pouch material shall be capable of being fabricated into pouches.
 The material used for the pouch shall be generally recognized as safe (GRAS) for use with food in accordance with 21 CFR, Parts 170-199 or other standards and regulations.
 Recycled, recovered, or environmentally preferable materials should be used to the maximum extent possible, provided that the material meets or exceed the operational and maintenance requirement, and promotes economically advantageous life cycle costs. - 3.1.1.1 Oxygen transmission rate.
-The oxygen transmission rate (O2TR) of the material shall not exceed 0.06 cc/m2/24 hrs/atm.
+The oxygen transmission rate (O_2TR) of the material shall not exceed $0.06 \text{ cc/m}^2/24 \text{ hrs/atm}$.

 - $3.1.1.2 \, \underline{\text{Water vapor transmission rate}}$.
 The water vapor transmission Rate (WVTR) of the material shall not exceed $0.01 \, \text{gm/m}^2/24 \, \text{hrs}$. - 3.1.1.3 Thermal processing.
 The pouches shall be capable of withstanding the process specified in the applicable food document.
 If the material used is a multi-layered laminate, it shall show no evidence of delamination after thermal processing. - 3.1.2 Pouch configurations and dimensions.
-Pouch configurations and dimensions for 5 and 8 ounce Single Serving Pouch (SSP) pouches shall be as specified in figures 1, 1A, 2A, 4, 5 or 6, as applicable (see 6.2).
-Pouch configuration and dimensions for the Institutional Size Pouch (ISP) shall be as specified in figure 3 (see 6.2).
-Commercial pouches [packaging material, construction, and graphics (colors, design and labeling)] shall be submitted to the Contracting Officer for review and approval and to US Army Research, Development and Engineering Command, Natick Soldier Research, Development and Engineering Center, RDNS-CFF for review and recommendation. - 3.1.2.1 Directional tear.
-The pouch material shall be modified (in one or more layers) to provide a straight tear along the lengthwise axis of the pouch.

-3.1.3 Pouch filling.

-- 3.1.3.1 Eight ounce pouch.
+Pouch configurations and dimensions for 5 and 8 ounce Single Serving Pouch (SSP) pouches shall be as specified in figures 1, 1A, 2A, 4, 5 or 6, as applicable (see 6.2 and appendix).
+Pouch configuration and dimensions for the Institutional Size Pouch (ISP) shall be as specified in figure 3 (see 6.2 and appendix).
+Commercial pouches [packaging material, construction, and graphics (colors, design and labeling)] shall be submitted to the Contracting Officer for review and approval and to US Army Research, Development and Engineering Command, Natick Soldier Research, Development and Engineering Center, RDNS-SEC-EMR for review and recommendation. - 3.1.2.1 Directional tear.
+As applicable, the pouch material shall be modified (in one or more layers) to provide a straight tear along the lengthwise axis of the pouch. - 3.1.3 Pouch filling. - 3.1.3.1 Eight ounce pouch.
 Products requiring an average net weight of 8 ounces or less but more than 5 ounces shall be filled into an 8 ounce size pouch.
 Placeable products may be filled into an 8 ounce pouch. - 3.1.3.2 Five ounce pouch.
 Products requiring an average net weight of 5 ounces or less shall be filled into a 5 ounce size pouch. - 3.1.3.3 Institutional size pouch.
 Products requiring an average net weight ranging from 48 to 104 ounces shall be filled into an ISP. - 3.1.4 Filled, sealed and thermoprocessed pouch. - 3.1.4.1 Closure seal.
-The closure seal width shall be a minimum 2.5 mm.
+The closure seal width shall be a minimum 1/8 inch for conventional heat seals or a minimum 1.0 mm for ultrasonic seals.
 The closure seal shall be free of impression or design on the seal surface that would conceal or impair visual detection of seal defects.
-The closure seal shall be free of wrinkles, occluded matter, or evidence of entrapped moisture or grease that reduces the closure seal width to less than 1/16 inch at any location along its continuous path. - 3.1.4.2 Residual gas volume.
+The closure seal shall be free of wrinkles, occluded matter, or evidence of entrapped moisture or grease that reduces the closure seal width to less than 1/16 inch at any location along its continuous path for conventional heat seals or reduces the closure seal width to less than 1.0 mm for ultrasonic seals. - 3.1.4.2 Residual gas volume.
 Residual gas volume in filled and sealed SSP pouches shall not exceed 20 cubic centimeters (cc), except pouches with five ounces of fruit shall not exceed 10 cc.
 Residual gas volume in the filled and sealed ISPs shall not exceed 250 cc.